josegcpa/clonal_dynamics/README.md

 # The Natural History Dynamics of Clonal Haematopoiesis

+## Accessing the analysis

+*You can access the analysis in this repository at [this dedicated webpage](https://gerstung-lab.github.io/ch-dynamics/).*

 ## Motivation

 This is the repository for [The Natural History and Dynamics of Clonal Haematopoiesis]().
 In this work, we investigate the fitness differences between genes, sites and individual clones using longitudinal sequencing data from >300 individuals between 54 and 103 years old.